vadistic/graphql-extra/README.md

 Inspired by code-first schema generation tools like [`graphql-compose`](https://github.com/graphql-compose/graphql-compose) or [`graphql-nexus`](https://github.com/graphql-nexus/schema), but focused on AST/SDL, instead of executable schema.

-The aim is to provide lightweight, flexible and very interoperable tooling for GraphQL generation & testing.
+The aim is to provide flexible and very interoperable tooling for GraphQL generation & testing.

 ## Use cases

-- code-first buy-in in any specific framework
+- code-first SDL
 - testing of graphql code
 - writing all kinds `*-to-graphql/graphql-to-*` generators